nilearn/nilearn/doc/manipulating_images/manipulating_images.rst

 ------------

 Now, we threshold the statistical map to have better representation of voxels of interest.
-The statistical values above threshold=5 will have most intense voxels representing the target of regions.
+The statistical values above threshold=5 correpond to the most intense voxels, that we take as target region.
 We visualize the same below using same plotting function as used before :func:`nilearn.plotting.plot_stat_map`.
-As we can see that voxels are well represented with the brain areas responded to experimental conditions.
+This displays voxels within the brain areas that respond strongly to experimental conditions.

 .. figure:: ../auto_examples/04_manipulating_images/images/sphx_glr_plot_roi_extraction_003.png
     :target: ../auto_examples/04_manipulating_images/plot_roi_extraction.html